 Mass Effect Andromeda release date – When is it coming out?

 Mass Effect Andromeda will launch on March 21 in North America and on March 23 in all other territories, including Europe.
+It's always a pain when the US gets to enjoy a major release two days ahead of the rest of the world, but the bizarre Tuesday/Thursday/Friday release days in different territories means Americans are always the luckiest of us gamers.

 Mass Effect Andromeda Story – What's it about?